Controlled substance

-A controlled substance is generally a drug or chemical whose manufacture, possession and use is regulated by a government, such as illicitly used drugs or prescription medications that are designated by law.
+A controlled substance is generally a drug or chemical whose manufacture, possession, and use is regulated by a government, such as illicitly-obtained drugs or prescription medications that are designated by law.
 Some treaties, notably the Single Convention on Narcotic Drugs, the Convention on Psychotropic Substances, and the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances, provide internationally agreed-upon "schedules" of controlled substances, which have been incorporated into national laws; however, national laws usually significantly expand on these international conventions.

-Some precursor chemicals used for the production of illegal drugs are also controlled substances in many countries, even though they may lack the pharmacological effects of the drugs themselves.
+Some precursor chemicals used for the illegal production of 'controlled drugs' are also controlled substances in many countries, even though they may lack the pharmacological effects of the drugs themselves.
 Substances are classified according to schedules and consist primarily of potentially psychoactive substances and anabolic steroids.
 The controlled substances do not include many prescription items such as antibiotics.

 Laws and enforcement

-In the United States, the Drug Enforcement Administration is the federal government agency responsible for suppressing illegal drug use and distribution by enforcing the Controlled Substances Act, which regulates both the drugs themselves and certain precursors.
+In the United States, the Drug Enforcement Administration is the federal government agency responsible for suppressing the misuse of drugs and distribution by enforcing the Controlled Substances Act, which regulates activities with both the drugs themselves and certain precursors.
 Some U.S. states have additional restrictions for substances which might or might not be regulated by the federal government.
 During the Obama Administration, the federal government also voluntarily suspended enforcement of federal laws restricting marijuana where people were operating in compliance with state law.

 Some states in the U.S. have statutes against health care providers self-prescribing and/or administering substances listed in the Controlled Substance Act schedules.
 This does not forbid licensed providers from self-prescribing medications not on the schedules.

-In the United Kingdom, the term "controlled drug" (CD) is used for substances governed by the Misuse of Drugs Act 1971.
+The term Controlled Drug in the United Kingdom (CD) is used for substances governed by the Misuse of Drugs Act 1971.
 Other national drug prohibition laws include the Controlled Drugs and Substances Act (Canada) and the Misuse of Drugs Act 1975 (New Zealand), among many others.

 Within Europe controlled substance laws are legislated at the national rather than by the EU itself, with significant variation between countries in which and how chemicals are classified as controlled.
 Only drug precursor laws are legislated for at the European level.